Protection for you

 Is Prudential covered by the Financial Services Compensation Scheme (FSCS)?

 Yes.
-The Prudential Assurance Company Limited (PACL) and other UK authorised and regulated firms in the Prudential Group are subject to the FSCS.
+The Prudential Assurance Company Limited (PACL) and other UK authorised and regulated firms in M&G plc are subject to the FSCS.
 You may be able to make a claim if Prudential is unable to meet its financial obligations.

 Is Prudential International Assurance Company covered by the Financial Services Compensation Scheme?